Skeptical Science, Posted on 7 July 2015 by Andy Skuce

 The schematic illustrates the differences in approach.
 The elements in red boxes are the prescribed inputs into the models, whereas the elements in blue ellipses are outputs.
 The advantage of the RCP prescribed-concentration approach is that the climate model outputs do not depend to the same degree on carbon-cycle models as they did in the emissions scenario method.
 The disadvantage is that there is no unique link between concentrations and emissions.
 The schematic is simplified in that there are feedbacks and loops in the processes that are not illustrated.

 The worst-case scenario among the four Representative Concentration Pathways (RCPs) is known as RCP8.5.
-The number “8.5” refers to the radiative forcing level measured in W/min the year 2100.
+The number “8.5” refers to the radiative forcing level measured in W/m2 in the year 2100.
 RCP8.5, despite it often being called “business-as usual,” has been criticized as an unlikely outcome.
 While true, that’s more feature than bug, since, as one of the two extreme pathways, it is designed to provide climate modellers with an unlikely, but still just plausible “how bad could it be” scenario.

 Let’s look briefly at some of the underlying socio-economic assumptions behind RCP8.5, then we’ll examine how the latest research on the terrestrial carbon cycle makes the GHG concentrations in the RCP8.5 model easier to reach.